-We have a services agreement with Wellspring Biosciences LLC (a wholly owned subsidiary of Araxes) which allows for payment of research and development services provided to us of an amount equal to the number of FTE's performing the services, at an annual FTE rate of \$400,000, plus actual expenses as reasonably incurred.
-This services agreement has an initial term expiring on December 31, 2015 and renews automatically for additional consecutive one-year periods.
-The agreement may be terminated by either party with a notice of at least 30 days prior to December 31, 2015 or the expiration of the then-renewal term.
+We have a services agreement with Wellspring Biosciences LLC, a wholly owned subsidiary of Araxes, which allows for payment of research and development services provided to us of an amount equal to the number of FTE's performing the services, at an annual FTE rate of \$400,000, plus actual expenses as reasonably incurred.
+The initial term of this services agreement expired on December 31, 2015 but, pursuant to the terms of the agreement, renews automatically for additional consecutive one-year periods.
+The agreement may be terminated by either party with a notice of at least 30 days prior to the expiration of the thenrenewal term.
+For the three months ended March 31, 2016 and 2015, we recognized \$1.2 million and \$1.1 million, respectively, from research and development services provided to us under this agreement as research and development expense, related party on the condensed statements of operations and comprehensive loss.
+As of March 31, 2016 and December 31, 2015, \$1.2 million and \$911,000, respectively, related to research and development services under this agreement are included in accrued expenses, related party on the condensed balance sheets.

-14. Subsequent Event
+8. Subsequent Event